Mom, why don’t we celebrate Easter?

 - It mixed pagan practices with holy days.

-The new date for celebrating Jesus resurrection was on the same date as a popular pagan holiday.
+The new date for celebrating Jesus resurrection was on the same date as a popular traditional holiday in their culture.
 They even were so bold as to keep the name Easter after the pagan goddess Eastre, the goddess of spring.
-This made it easier to convert pagans into the new christian religion.
+This made it easier to convert the Romans and others into the new christian religion.

 Jesus had warned his followers in the letters to the seven churches (aka Revelation) not to compromise with the world.
 In the wilderness the Israelites made a golden calf, worshipped it and called it a festival to the Lord.
 The Lord was not pleased even if they thought they were worshiping him.
-The Bible also taught is was not okay to worship God the way the pagans worshipped their gods.
+The Bible also taught it was not okay to worship God the way the nations around them worshipped their gods.

 Those brave Christians in Smyrna had a choice to make.
 To follow the traditions of men and compromise with the world or worship God the way he had instructed in his Word.
 They chose the better way.

 We have a choice too.
 It may seem hard to be different from everyone around you.
 But we must choose whether to worship the beast and his ways or worship God according to his ways.
 Very few choose the better way.

 A Wide Way and a Narrow Way

 The Bible says “Enter ye in at the strait gate: for wide is the gate, and broad is the way, that leadeth to destruction, and many there be which go in thereat: Because strait is the gate, and narrow is the way, which leadeth unto life, and few there be that find it.”
 (Matt.
 7:13-14)